top of page

 Subtopics (responsible person)

-1. Smog chamber and flowtube simulations and experiments (Jonas Elm)
+1. Smog chamber and flowtube simulations and experiments (Bernadette Rosati, Dina Alfaouri)

-2. Quantum chemical calculation of aerosol formation and gas-phase kinetics (Jonas Elm, Nanna Myllys)
+2. Quantum chemical calculation of aerosol formation and gas-phase kinetics (Nanna Myllys)

-5. Aerosol growth and evaporation, agglomeration, fragmentation, material synthesis and filtration (Eirini Goudeli/Yannis Drossinos)
+5. Aerosol growth and evaporation, agglomeration, fragmentation, material synthesis and filtration (Eirini Goudeli)

 6. Interaction between aerosols and surfaces, coatings (Eirini Goudeli)